 We’ve just moved to Savannah, GA.
 I don’t know where anything is in Savannah, GA.
 And as I drive across the city, making large winding circles like a hunted rabbit, some may think I’m wasting time, wasting gas.
 I prefer to think of it as honing my craft.

-This essay looks at three figures from the 1940s, Strom Thurmond and Julius Waring.
+This essay looks at two figures from the 1940s, Strom Thurmond and Julius Waring.
 It examines both the culture and tradition of the south from this era and the stance of these two figures within it.
 Further, this essay will consider how white supremacist tactics have operated and evolved.
-Finally, it will argue a gestalt perspective is needed in understanding the white supremacist ideology of Thurmond as well as that of the contemporary MAGA movement and conclude that “One day everyone will have always been against this.”
+Finally, it will argue a gestalt perspective is needed in understanding the white supremacist ideology of Thurmond as well as that of the contemporary MAGA movementand conclude that “One day everyone will have always been against this.”

 Strom Thurmond